-- 1.0 It is recognized that certain emergencies may arise in a Faculty member's personal or family life that may require his or her absence from the University for a limited period of time. - 2.0 Before departure, notice of such emergencies shall be given to the Dean of the Faculty member's Faculty, who may authorize leave for an appropriate period. - 3.0 A Faculty member shall, in co-operation with the Department Chair, make substitute arrangements for his or her teaching and other responsibilities during his or her absence.
+- 1.0 It is recognized that certain emergencies may arise in a Faculty member's personal or family life that may require their absence from the University for a limited period of time. - 2.0 Before departure, notice of such emergencies shall be given to the Dean of the Faculty member's Faculty, who may authorize leave for an appropriate period. - 3.0 A Faculty member shall, in co-operation with the Department Chair, make substitute arrangements for their teaching and other responsibilities during their absence.